White horses

 National Trust Uffington White Horse (opens new window)

-Please note Wiltshire Council does not verify the information on external web sites.
+Please note Wiltshire Council does not verify the information on external websites.